 Known as ‘Velocity Auto-Redemption’, points are still converted at a 2:1 rate – but if you do set this up, note that your entire Altitude points balance will be converted to Velocity in addition to any Altitude points earned every month, so only do this if you're sure you prefer Velocity points.

 Again, you can’t convert Altitude points into Qantas Points (unless you have an Altitude Business credit card, not covered here) – so if Qantas Points are your goal, be sure to choose the ‘Altitude Qantas’ reward option when signing-up, or contact Westpac to change your earning preference.

 Westpac Altitude Rewards: pros and cons

-Like any bank-operated loyalty program, the main advantage for Altitude Black, Altitude Platinum and standard Altitude cardholders is the ability to earn points now and to choose which airline they’re transferred to later.
+Like any bank-operated loyalty program, the main advantage for Altitude Black and Altitude Platinum cardholders is the ability to earn points now and to choose which airline they’re transferred to later.